Finding Halos in the Lyman-$\alpha$ forest I. Introducing a hierarchical absorption framework

-As we increase the spectral size of the SBLAs, we find that $\ptot$ gradually increases, with values ranging between $18-68\%$ at $z=2$ and $5-36\%$ at $z=3$ (see Table \ref{tab:sblacounts keck} for more details).
-The tendency we've seen with the SDSS-like SBLA spectral size of lower flux limits having higher probabilities still holds true here as well.
-These results remain consistent with the results of \citetalias{pieri14}, although they are lower than the SDSS-like probabilities, even when we include the same size in our rebins (see Sect. \ref{subsec:smoothing} for an explanation as to why).
+Like in the previous section, we estimated the total probability of finding SBLAs in halos by using Eq. \ref{eq: psbla} for each spectral size probed.
+In Fig. \ref{fig:Ptot hres nohi} we can see the distribution of $\ptot$ with redshift, flux limits and SBLA spectral size.
+As we increase the spectral size of the SBLA sample, we find less of these objects but, contrastingly, we are more likely to find them in halos.
+As $\ptot$ increases, values range between $18-72\%$ at $z=2$ and $5-39\%$ at $z=3$ (see Table \ref{tab:sblacounts keck} for more details).
+Similarly to the SDSS SBLA samples, we also find that at $z=3$ we have roughly half the probability of finding halos than at $z=2$, although this still means that thousands of halos are being found.
+Furthermore, the tendency we've seen with the SDSS SBLAs of lower flux limits and lower redshift samples having higher probabilities still holds true here as well.

-However, as mentioned previously, looking at $\ptot$ gives us an incomplete picture of the kind of halos we trace, as these objects are more likely to trace halos of a specific mass range.
+This is clear evidence that, besides flux limit and redshift, the spectral size of the SBLA plays a major part as well.
+However, as mentioned in the previous section, looking only at $\ptot$ gives us an incomplete picture of the kind of halos we trace, as these objects are more likely to trace halos of a specific mass range.